 IRS provides accounts receivable management services that are sure to improve your cash flow.
-IRS is based in BC and is also a fully licensed and bonded BC collection agency.
+IRS is based in BC and is also a fully licensed and bonded Alberta and BC collection agency.
 We offer In house, online and on site management for account receivables.
 IRS has a wide range of options for accounts receivable management.

 Accounts receivable expertise is the main advantage when IRS is helping you with your accounts receivable management.
 In addition to debt collection, we also provide skip tracing process serving, Bailiff services and law firm services.
 Let IRS provide you with a complete cost effective solution combined with decades of experience in accounts receivable management.

 All our accounts receivable management strategists have over twenty years of experience in credit and collection management.
 IRS clients span from small companies to large corporate accounts receivable departments.
 Our strategists are also tech savvy and know all facets of accounts receivable management.